tmiroslav97/etl-process-orc/README.md

 ## Prerequisites

-To be able to run examples examples should be downloaded from: https://learn.microsoft.com/en-us/sql/samples/adventureworks-install-configure?view=sql-server-ver16&tabs=ssms
+To be able to run examples they should be downloaded from: https://learn.microsoft.com/en-us/sql/samples/adventureworks-install-configure?view=sql-server-ver16&tabs=ssms

 Two backups should be downloaded: